 Esperanza responded without hesitation, “My blood.”

-She could not believe that she let that out.
-She had kept this secret for so long that did feel good to finally tell someone.
+She could not believe that she let that out, though felt good to finally tell someone.
+She had kept this secret for so long.
 Doña Luz knew of course, but it was Lupita’s ghost that spilled the beans to her.
 This was the first time that Esperanza had told anyone.
 Why she chose to disclose it to Pierre, she did not understand.

 Pierre was indifferent to the whole revelation and just shrugged his shoulders and popped a chocolate into his mouth.